-So, when evaluating children under the age of three, socialization is initially expressed with the face and eye contact that results in smiling first, then sounds and finally words, Accompanying that awakening is a widening interest in the baby’s own body and then the outside world and finally interest in other people.
-Reaching and pointing seem to be indicators of that.
+So, when evaluating children under the age of three, socialization is initially expressed with facial expressions and eye contact.
+First there is smiling, then sounds and finally words.
+Accompanying that awakening is a widening interest in the baby’s own body, then the outside world, and finally interest in other people.
+Reaching and pointing are the indicators of that developmental landmark.

-As children mature they have motor milestones that need to be met, and it seems that late crawling or children who “almost walk before they crawl” are at risk of developmental issues.
-Additionally, there is sometimes a fine line, especially for new parents, about behaviors that seem cute at first, but then get repeated quite frequently (spinning or lining up objects, for example, over and over).
+As children mature, they need to achieve certain motor milestones.
+Late crawling or children who “almost walk before they crawl” are at risk for developmental issues.
+Additionally, there is sometimes a fine line, especially for new parents, about evaluating seemingly ‘cute’ behaviors (such as spinning or lining up objects) that might indicate repetitive movements or restricted interests.

 Old-time pediatricians (I’m one of them) who used to say, “He’s a boy, he’ll grow out of it” have had to change our thinking about that.
 Such advice is not warranted in the face of this autism epidemic.
 Even more alarming are the toddlers who lose words or phrases that were previously spoken.
 My advice, seek help right away!

 A combination of these signs plus a medical history that includes prematurity, repeated ear infections, multiple formula and food intolerances, reflux, chronic diarrhea, frequent constipation, severe eczema, or persistent crying ought to alert any parent and professional.
-This would be a child who needs close observation, a thorough medical and developmental evaluation and appropriate interventions.
-That could mean language or behavioral therapies as soon as problems present.
+Such a child needs close observation, a thorough medical and developmental evaluation, and appropriate interventions.
+That could mean language or behavioral therapies as soon as problems arise.